Commercial real estate investing - The ultimate guide

 #10 Vendor motivation

-When working with a motivated vendor, your primary focus shifts away from price to establish the most favourable contract conditions.
+When working with a motivated vendor, your primary focus shifts away from price to establish the most favorable contract conditions.

 Is It A Good Time To Invest In Commercial Real Estate?